gmkazel/charging_point-softeng-ntua/front-end/README.md

 ```
 npm install
 ```
 for the necessary packages to be installed.

+Then using mkcert you have to create the key.pem and cert.pem files in order to use https (the files are stored in the front-end/.cert folder)

 The app is ready!
 Type

 ```
 npm start